cosmos/ibc-go/modules/apps/icq/README.md

 ### Definitions

 - `Host Chain`: The chain where the query is sent.
 The host chain listens for IBC packets from a controller chain that contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.
-- `Controller Chain`: The chain sending the query to the host chain.
+- `Querier Chain`: The chain sending the query to the host chain.
 The controller chain sends IBC packets to the host chain to query information.
 - `Interchain Query`: An IBC packet that contains information about the query in the form of ABCI RequestQuery

 The chain which sends the query becomes the controller chain, and the chain which receives the query and responds becomes the host chain for the scenario.